 Sam LaPorta Dynasty Fantasy Football Value

-LaPorta will be one of the most interesting players to watch through the NFL Draft, in a TE class that’s much more interesting than usual.
+LaPorta is one of the most interesting players in a TE class that’s much more interesting than usual.

 You don’t usually find much immediate dynasty fantasy football value from a TE.
 But LaPorta made immediate impacts at each of his previous two levels.